rodages/Project-2-Whats-My-Footprint/README.md

 - It was a very good experience to work on a project in a pair as we practised task delegation, working on shared ideas and taking them further.

-- Learned to work with data visualization library and new CSS framework never used before.
+- Learned to work with the data visualisation library and new CSS framework never used before.

 - Was really proud of using useContext hook, which I always imagined being very difficult to implement - it made code more readable and avoided prop-drilling.

-- It took a while for us to get API key, which was worrying as we wanted to deploy our application rather than making it local only.
+- It took a while for us to get the API key, which was worrying as we wanted to deploy our application rather than making it local only.